 30. 2 on ground floor.

-lift, library (honesty bar), private lounge/meeting room, free Wi-Fi, in-room TV (Sky), unsuitable for disabled.
+lift, library, private lounge/meeting room, free Wi-Fi, in-room TV (Sky), public rooms wheelchair accessible, adapted toilet.

 all ages welcomed.